 We may ask for proof of your No Claim Discount (NCD).
 If we do, it must:

-Here are several ways that could help save you money on your premium while still getting the best van insurance.
+Here are several ways that could help save you money on your premium while still getting van insurance that suits your business needs.

 We're not suggesting you downsize more than is practical, but smaller vans tend to have lower insurance premiums.
 If you're driving a long-wheelbase van but aren't using all the space inside, it might be worth thinking about something smaller.
-It could bring your premium down, so you get the best van insurance deal available.
+It could bring your price down, so you get a more affordable insurance deal.

 Bigger engines mean vans have more speed, which increases the risk of them being involved in a traffic collision or road accident - which pushes premiums up.
 Opting for smaller engines can bring van insurance prices down.

-There are two things you can do to show you're a safe driver.
-Firstly, declare your No Claim Discount if you have one.
+Show you're a safe driver by declaring your No Claim Discount if you have one.
 Even if you've only been accident-free for one or two years, it can bring your costs down.
-Secondly, consider taking up an insurer's offer to use telematics.
-These devices track how you drive and share that data with your insurer so they can see you're safe and responsible.

-Thieves often target vans - especially unmarked ones.
-They might want what's inside or the van itself, so adding extra security features can help you get the best van insurance.
+Thieves often target vans, especially unmarked ones, to steal what's inside or the van itself.
+Adding extra security features can help prevent your van from being stolen or broken into.
 Alarms and immobilisers are just the start.
-Fitting a tracking device or security-etching it with unique codes could also help.
-And parking it securely in a garage or off the road overnight will also help.
-If you can't do that, empty your van every evening, and consider adding a sticker to make it clear to potential thieves that there are no tools inside.
+Fitting a tracking device, security-etching it with unique codes, or parking it securely in a garage overnight or off the road could also help.
+If you can't do that, empty your van every evening and consider adding a sticker to make it clear to potential thieves that there are no tools inside.
+By taking these security precautions, you may reduce the need to make a claim or the claim amount, helping to keep your costs down.

 The more your van is on the road, the more likely it is to be involved in a traffic collision.
 That's why having a higher yearly mileage can increase your insurance costs.
 Try to keep your mileage in check as much as possible by only driving when necessary.
 Log your miles accurately, and give the correct number when it's time to renew.
 Rounding your mileage up might be less hassle, but it could also bump up your premium.